 If the at-fault driver is found, you can file a claim with his or her insurance company for the accident.
 If your claim is successful, the insurance company should help pay for any medical expenses and property damage you suffered.
 Unfortunately, insurance companies often try to avoid liability and make low-ball settlement offers all in an effort to protect their best interests and their own profits.
 This may include devaluing or denying a valid insurance claim.

 In the event the driver’s insurer will not sufficiently cover your injuries and losses, you can file a personal injury lawsuit against them.
-This is why you need a trusted attorney by your side.
-A Portland personal injury attorney at Rizk Law can evaluate you case, determine if you have a valid claim and help you throughout the entire claims process.
+This is why you need a trusted Portland hit-and-run accident attorney by your side.
+A Portland personal injury attorney at Rizk Law can evaluate your case, determine if you have a valid claim, and help you throughout the entire claims process.
 He or she can fight for all the compensation you deserve.

 Complete a Free Case Evaluation form today.

-How Can a Hit-and-Run Accident Lawyer Help Me?
+How Can a Portland Hit-and-Run Accident Lawyer Help Me?

-Our hit-and-run-accident lawyers in Portland understand the financial, emotional and physical setbacks our clients go through after an accident.
+Our hit-and-run-accident lawyers in Portland, Oregon understand the financial, emotional, and physical setbacks our clients go through after an accident.
 We know that your livelihood may be suffering as a result of the hit-and-run accident.

 If you have a valid claim, our firm can handle every detail on your behalf and help you build a strong case.
 This includes: